Alamance Battleground

 Grievances affecting the daily lives of the colonists included excessive taxes, dishonest sheriffs, and illegal fees.
 Scarcity of money contributed to the state of unrest.
 Those living in the western part of the province were isolated and unsympathetic with the easterners and it was in those frontier counties that the War of the Regulation began.

-Minor clashes occurred until the spring of 1768, when an association of "Regulators" was formed.
+After a swell of popular support for reform a group call the "Regulators" form by 1766.
 Wealthier colonists considered them to be a mob.
-The Regulators never had an outstanding leader, though several men were prominent in the movement; including James Hunter, Rednap Howell, William Butler, and Herman Husband.
+The Regulators where a democratic movement that did not have a single leader, though several men were prominent in the movement; including James Hunter, Rednap Howell, William Butler, and Herman Husband.
 Husband, a Quaker and follower of Benjamin Franklin, circulated political pamphlets advocating peaceful reform.

 The Battle of Alamance

-The rebellion of the Regulators was crushed.
-Nine members of the king's militia were killed and 61 wounded.
-The Regulator losses were much greater, though exact numbers are unknown.
-Tryon took 15 prisoners; seven were later hanged.
+The rebellion of the Regulators was crushed. exact numbers are unknown.
+Tryon took many prisoners; seven were later hanged.
 Many Regulators moved on to other frontier areas beyond North Carolina.
-Those who stayed were offered pardons by the governor in exchange for pledging an oath of allegiance to the royal government.
+Those who stayed were offered pardons by the governor in exchange for pledging an oath of allegiance to the royal government and the surrender of their arms.